 Should I be worried that the former quarry and landfill site is unsafe to place caravans on a short-term basis?

-No. A comprehensive ground investigation was undertaken this summer by an independent company specialising in such works (Ground Investigation and Piling Ltd).
-Their report concludes that there would be no requirements for any remediation works to be carried out with respect to human health for use of the land as a transit site.
+No. A comprehensive ground investigation was undertaken by an independent company specialising in such works (Ground Investigation and Piling Ltd).
+Their report concludes that there would be no requirements for any remediation works to be carried out with respect to human health for use of the land as a NSP.

 How will the trees and local wildlife be affected by the proposal?

-The initial survey, and subsequent follow-on surveys, did not find any protected species within the Quarry site, and the survey concluded that the site is generally low in ecological value in relation to the types of habitat present.
-However, the woodland fringe on the eastern part of the site (that is, the large wooded slope) does hold a greater ecological value, and the Council recognises the importance of retaining the trees and understorey vegetation in this area should the site be developed.
-The Council also believes that trees that have grown up in the southern end of the Quarry also provide an important habitat for birds, small mammals and invertebrates.
-As such, if the site were to be developed, we would seek to retain the trees and understorey vegetation in this area as well.
+The initial survey, and subsequent follow-on surveys, did not find any protected species within the quarry site, and the survey concluded that the site is generally low in ecological value in relation to the types of habitat present.
+However, the woodland fringe on the eastern part of the site (that is, the large wooded slope) does hold a greater ecological value, and the council recognises the importance of retaining the trees and understorey vegetation in this area as the site is developed.
+The council also believes that trees that have grown up in the southern end of the quarry also provide an important habitat for birds, small mammals and invertebrates.
+As such, as the NSP was developed, we sought to retain the trees and understorey vegetation in this area as well.

-If the site is developed, then unfortunately some trees will need to be removed along with brambles and nettles that have grown in the centre of the Quarry.
-However, in line with the recommendations of the ecological report, more trees would be planted both within the site and beyond its boundaries.
-These trees and shrubs would be native types with a higher wildlife value to not only sustain existing wildlife but also to try and encourage new species to the area.
+Unfortunately, some trees needed to be removed along with brambles and nettles that had grown in the centre of the quarry.
+However, in line with the recommendations of the ecological report, more trees will be planted both within the NSP and beyond its boundaries.
+These trees and shrubs will be native types with a higher wildlife value to not only sustain existing wildlife but also to try and encourage new species to the area.

 Where will the travellers park their daily-use vehicles?

-If approved, the travellers will be able to park their vehicles at a nearby car park.
-To view its location please view the download section on the Transit sites page.
+People will be able to park their vehicles at a nearby car park.
+To view its location please view the download section on the NSP page.

 The car park in question, is within walking distance of the proposed transit site, is not on the Science Park complex itself and is owned by the local authority.